hydephp/develop/docs/digging-deeper/customization.md

 ### RSS feed generation

-When enabled, an RSS feed with your Markdown blog posts will be generated when you compile your static site.
+When enabled, an RSS feed containing all your Markdown blog posts will be generated when you compile your static site.
-Note that this requires that a `site_url` is set!
+Note that this feature requires that a `site_url` is set!

 ```php
 // filepath config/hyde.php